What is Theft in Texas?

 As experienced defense attorneys, our goals for theft charges are three-fold.

-It does not matter how long you keep the property, instead what matters is that you took the property from its rightful owner.
+It’s important to point out that it doesn’t matter how long you keep the property, instead what matters is that you took the property from its rightful owner.
 “Owner” includes anyone with title to the property, possession of the property (whether lawful or not) or with a greater right to actual care, custody, control or management of the property than the defendant.
 The word “appropriates” refers in part to acquisition or exercise of control over the property, which should be distinguished from destroying of property.

 For more information, please reference Texas Penal Code Section 31.08.

-There are several types of theft charges under Texas law.
 Besides the possibility of jail time and fines, people convicted of theft may also be ordered to pay restitution.
 A theft conviction could also impact their ability to vote, obtain a job, or get into a college.
 A Fort Worth theft lawyer at our firm will explain the direct and indirect consequences of a theft conviction and will fight for the best possible outcome.

 For more information, see Texas Penal Code Section 32.47.